Carleton Waste Wizard

 Central Waste Collection

-• Reduce the need for under-desk bin liners.
+• Reduces the need for under-desk bin liners

 Electronic waste (e-waste) is one of the biggest environmental challenges of our time.
-E-Waste is otherwise known as electronic waste and includes old, broken or obsolete items such as computer monitors, keyboards, printers, and projectors.
-E-Waste is the fastest growing source of waste in North America.
-Landfilling e-waste is harmful to the environment because of substances such as cadmium, lead, and nickel which can leach into the soil and water sources.
+E-waste includes old, broken, or obsolete items such as computer monitors, keyboards, printers, and projectors.
+It is the fastest-growing source of waste in North America and can be harmful to the environment when landfilled due to substances such as cadmium, lead, and nickel leaching into soil and water sources.

-At Carleton, we offer several e-waste recycling programs for all Carleton community members to recycle their computers, monitors and electronic accessories responsibly.
+To address this issue, Carleton University offers several e-waste recycling programs for all community members to recycle their computers, monitors, and electronic accessories responsibly.

 Electrobac Stations

-Recycle your cell phones, tablets, cameras, chargers, headphones, ink cartridges and other small electronic devices in the Electrobac bin.
-These bins DO NOT accept batteries, light bulbs, VHS and cassettes.
+You can recycle small electronic devices such as cell phones, tablets, cameras, chargers, headphones, and ink cartridges in the Electrobac bin.
+However, please note that these bins do not accept batteries, light bulbs, VHS tapes, or cassettes.

 These bins are located at: